seq-to-mind/planning_dial_summ/README.md

 ## Introduction
-One implementation of the paper "Controllable Neural Dialogue Summarization with Personal Named Entity Planning".
+One implementation of the paper "Controllable Neural Dialogue Summarization with Personal Named Entity Planning" in EMNLP2022.

 ## Package Requirements
 1. pytorch==1.7.1